lukas-linhart/pageobject/docs/overview.rst

 ------------------

 `Pageobject`_ library implements the so-called *Page Object design pattern* on steroids.
-This implementation will be henceforth refered to as ``pageobject``.
+This library/implementation will be henceforth referred to as ``pageobject``.

 .. _Pageobject: https://github.com/lukas-linhart/pageobject